-This service aid provides a means to diagnose a SCSI Bus problem in a free-lance mode.
+This service aid provides a means to diagnose a SCSI bus problem in a free-lance mode.

-To use this service aid, the user should have an understanding of how a SCSI Bus works.
-This service aid should be used when the diagnostics cannot communicate with anything on the SCSI Bus and cannot isolate the problem.
-Normally the procedure for finding a problem on the SCSI Bus with this service aid is to start with a single device attached, ensure that it is working, then start adding additional devices and cables to the bus ensuring that each one works.
+To use this service aid, the user should have an understanding of how a SCSI bus works.
+This service aid should be used when the diagnostics cannot communicate with anything on the SCSI bus and cannot isolate the problem.
+Normally the procedure for finding a problem on the SCSI bus with this service aid is to start with a single device attached, ensure that it is working, then start adding additional devices and cables to the bus ensuring that each one works.
 This service aid will work with any valid SCSI Bus configuration.

-The SCSI Bus Service Aid transmits a SCSI Inquiry command to a selectable SCSI Address.
+The SCSI Bus Analyzer Task service aid transmits a SCSI inquiry command to a selectable SCSI address.
 The service aid then waits for a response.
 If no response is received within a defined amount of time, the service aid will display a timeout message.
 If an error occurs or a response is received, the service aid will then display one of the following messages:

-- The service aid transmitted a SCSI Inquiry Command and received a valid response back without any errors being detected. - The service aid transmitted a SCSI Inquiry Command and did not receive any response or error status back. - The service aid transmitted a SCSI Inquiry Command and the adapter indicated a SCSI bus error. - The service aid transmitted a SCSI Inquiry Command and an adapter error occurred. - The service aid transmitted a SCSI Inquiry Command and a check condition occur.
+The service aid transmitted a SCSI inquiry command and received a valid response back without any errors being detected.
+The service aid transmitted a SCSI inquiry command and did not receive any response or error status back.

+The service aid transmitted a SCSI inquiry command and the adapter indicated a SCSI bus error.

+The service aid transmitted a SCSI inquiry command and an adapter error occurred.

+The service aid transmitted a SCSI inquiry command and a check condition occur.

-When the SCSI Bus Service Aid is entered a description of the service aid is displayed.
+When the SCSI Bus Analyzer Task service aid is entered, a description of the service aid displays.

 Pressing the Enter key will display the Adapter Selection menu.
-This menu allows the user to enter which address to transmit the SCSI Inquiry Command.
+This menu allows the user to enter which address to transmit the SCSI inquiry command.

-When the adapter is selected the SCSI Bus Address Selection menu is displayed.
-This menu allows the user to enter which address to transmit the SCSI Inquiry Command.
+When the adapter is selected, the SCSI Bus Address Selection menu displays.
+This menu allows you to enter which SCSI address to transmit the SCSI inquiry command.

-Once the address is selected the SCSI Bus Test Run menu is displayed.
-This menus allows the user to transmit the SCSI Inquiry Command by pressing the Enter key.
-The Service Aid will then indicate the status of the transmission.
-When the transmission is completed, the results of the transmission is displayed.
+Once the address is selected, the SCSI Bus Test Run menu displays.
+This menus allows the user to transmit the SCSI inquiry command by pressing the Enter key.
+The service aid then indicates the status of the transmission.
+When the transmission completes, the results of the transmission displays.

-- A Check Condition can be returned when there is nothing wrong with the bus or device. - AIX does not allow the command to be sent if the device is in use by another process.
+- A check condition can be returned when there is nothing wrong with the bus or device. - AIX does not allow the command to be sent if the device is in use by another process.